-If you’re presently having problems with your credit card debt, perhaps you’re thinking about applying for a debt consolidation loan or looking at the option of credit card debt settlement.
-Both a loan and a settlement are methods of debt reduction but is there a difference between the two?
-If so, what are these differences?
+If you’re presently having problems with your credit card debt, perhaps you’re thinking about applying for a debt consolidation loan or debt settlement option.
+Both a loan and a settlement are valid methods of debt reduction.

 Take note that a debt settlement will often appear on your credit report as paid as agreed which will tell other creditors that you did not pay back the full amount you owed.
 A paid as agreed s better than having the debt appeared as charged off on your credit report.
 Charged offs mean your creditors have given up all its efforts to collect debts from you because of your deliberate refusal to pay your debts.

 What to know when hiring a professional debt settlement company

 If you are contemplating a debt settlement, getting the help of a legitimate credit counseling agency is recommended.
 Keep in mind not all credit counseling agencies will do a true settlement for you.
 Many of them will simply ask that all late fees be waived and request a lower interest rate and call that debt settlement.

 You want to find one that will call your creditors and negotiate your debts so you see at 20- 75% reduction in the amount you owe.
 These companies may charge a higher fee for their services but the savings you receive more than make up for it.

 OR you can learn to be your own debt settlement agent!
 For a step by step blue print on how to settle your debt for pennies on the dollar visit EasyDebtSettlement.com